Several years ago, obviously when I was still “on the market” and single, I embarked on a 50 First Dates project.

 Online dating is like dumpster diving for diamonds.
 If you’re diligent, you might discover a gem amongst the rubbish.

-In my next 50 First Dates update, I’ll let y’all in on why The G Man impressed me, which also happened to be what impressed me about my second first date with Slouching Stargazer.
+In my next 50 First Dates update, I’ll let y’all in on my second first date with Slouching Stargazer.

-In the meantime, consider signing up for my WakeUP2Luv program, it’ll help you become the kind of man who naturally wins the respect of women, peers and most importantly – himself.
+In the meantime, consider my WakeUP2Luv program, it’ll help you become the kind of man who naturally wins the respect of women, peers and most importantly – himself.

 Or start with the basics of online dating with my uber affordable Double Your Online Dating training.